 - The Pokémon's stats, weight, height and moves are randomised.
 The options are selected from a list that is dependent of the kind of Pokémon;

 - The Trainer gains 500 experience.

-Gaining 500xp for every evolution means that with a lucky egg, one can quickly amass thousands of experience evolving many critters.
+Gaining 500xp for every evolution means that with a lucky egg, one can quickly amass thousands of experience evolving many critters (if you have not yet captured the evolved form, you'll also get a 1000xp bonus for a new Pokedex entry).
 Remember, a Pidgey that costs 12 candy to evolve, still grants 1000xp with a lucky egg!
 Other than that, it means that a Pokémon found at a high percentage trained, this is the semicircle found underneath the Pokémon's CP, can quickly become a very strong Pokémon in the trainer's team when evolved.
 Lastly, the randomisation factor means that every time you evolve a Pokémon to it's final form, you roll these stats for the perfect combination to suit your team.
 Sometimes you will have to evolve quite a lot to get your moves just right.